Afischbacher/Nhl.Api/README.md

 Currently there are no features in the backlog, but if you have any suggestions, please feel free to create an issue and it will be adressed as soon as possible :)

 ## Notable Mentions 🙏 <a name="notable-mentions"></a>
-Thank you to all the people in the hockey community, especially
+Thank you to all the people in the hockey community, especially:

-- <a target="_blank" href="https://www.nhl.com/">Drew Hynes</a> for providing the leading guidance for the all of the NHL stat heads for having the new API documented for usage
+- <a target="_blank" href="https://gitlab.com/dword4/nhlapi">Drew Hynes</a> for providing the leading guidance for the all of the NHL stat heads for having the new API documented for usage, without him this would not be possible.
 - <a target="_blank" href="https://www.zacharymaludzinski.com/">Zachary Maludzinski</a> to contributed to documenting the <a href="https://api-web.nhle.com/api/v1" target="_blank">NHL Web API</a>.
 Without all this help, and documentation one of this would be possible.
-- <a target="_blank" href="https://www.nhl.com/">NHL</a> for providing the API for the community to use
+- <a target="_blank" href="https://www.nhl.com/">NHL</a> for providing the API for the community to use to build awesome stuff.

 ### Contents 📋 <a name="contents"></a>